illinoisCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Is a Class Action Better Than a Single Party Suit?

-When Class action and single party suits are assessed, although they both have their advantages, the class action suits are seen to be better in that;
+When Class action and single-party suits are assessed, although they both have their advantages, the class action suits are seen to be better in that;

 disclaimer